 - Smart button

-For the most part, you’ll probably want to go with integrated smart devices rather than the SmartThings-branded devices.
-For example, SmartThings doesn’t offer its own smart lock or smart thermostat, but it does work with Ecobee thermostats and Schlage locks (among many others).
+SmartThings doesn’t offer its own smart lock or smart thermostat, but it does work with Ecobee thermostats and Schlage locks (among many others).
+So you'll probably want to go with integrated smart devices rather than the SmartThings branded devices.

 But if you want to keep things simple, then SmartThings can at least supply you with outlets and some lightbulbs.